Support ACTION to Protect

 Half of all renters are rent burdened, meaning they pay over 30 percent of their income in rent.

-Over one-fourth of all renters are severely rent burdened, meaning they pay over 50 percent of their income in rent.
+More than one-fourth of all renters (27 percent) are severely rent burdened, meaning they pay over 50 percent of their income in rent.

 Despite the growing need for affordable rental housing, more than one-fourth of the nation's low-cost rental stock has been lost in the past decade.